 Complex Regional Pain Syndrome, CRPS, formerly known as RSD Reflex Sympathetic Dystrophy, is a progressive disease of the Autonomic Nervous System, and more specifically, the Sympathetic Nervous System.

 The pain is characterized as constant, extremely intense, and out of proportion to the original injury.
 The pain is typically accompanied by swelling, skin changes, extreme sensitivity, and can often be debilitating.
 It usually affects one or more of the four limbs but can occur in any part of the body and in over 70% of the victims it spreads to additional areas.

-In 2017 I was hired at Sunlighten.
+In 2017 I joined the Sunlighten team.
 Every employee is encouraged to use the saunas in the Sunlighten Day Spa, so I tried out the mPulse 3-in-1 infrared sauna.
 Before my first session, I was in pain, but, after this one session, my pain had calmed.
 I went back again a few days later and confirmed that when I was in the middle of a pain flare, the infrared saunas helped calm them.

 I created a routine and used the saunas three times a week.
 Normally, I sit and relax with meditation music and focused on my breathing.